tus/tus-resumable-upload-protocol/protocol.md

 use this header to determine if an upload is still valid before attempting to upload another chunk and otherwise begin the upload process from scratch.

-This header MUST be included in the reponse to every PATCH request if the upload is going to expire.
+This header MUST be included in the response to every PATCH request if the upload is going to expire.
 Its value MAY change over time.

 If a client does attempt to resume an upload which has since been removed by the